 Along with maintaining many of the strong programs currently underway, we will be adding some additional features in the coming months.
 We will also continue to expand our Regional Representatives program in order to increase face-to-face interaction among our members in various locales.
 The popular PSWC Magazine will continue to feature our annual shows, along with a variety of artist showcases and educational articles.

-In addition to serving as President, I chair the Scholarship Program, one of the ways we support students planning a career in art.
+In addition to serving as President, I chair the Scholarship Program, one of the ways we support students planning a career in art, and oversee the Regional Representatives Program.

 My background is in the field of education.
 I earned a doctorate in Educational Leadership and Organizational Management, and retired from my position as Deputy Superintendent of Schools for Contra Costa County in 2018.